CIBC-Internal/python/Doc/c-api/exceptions.rst

    when the system call returns an error.

+.. c:function:: PyObject* PyErr_SetFromErrnoWithFilenameObject(PyObject *type, PyObject *filenameObject)

+   Similar to :c:func:`PyErr_SetFromErrno`, with the additional behavior that if *filenameObject* is not *NULL*, it is passed to the constructor of *type* as a third parameter.
+In the case of exceptions such as :exc:`IOError` and :exc:`OSError`, this is used to define the :attr:`filename` attribute of the exception instance.

 .. c:function:: PyObject* PyErr_SetFromErrnoWithFilename(PyObject *type, const char *filename)

-   Similar to :c:func:`PyErr_SetFromErrno`, with the additional behavior that if *filename* is not *NULL*, it is passed to the constructor of *type* as a third parameter.
-In the case of exceptions such as :exc:`IOError` and :exc:`OSError`, this is used to define the :attr:`filename` attribute of the exception instance.
-   *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
+   Similar to :c:func:`PyErr_SetFromErrnoWithFilenameObject`, but the filename is given as a C string.  *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).